CouchVegetable/mosa/README.md

 # mosa

+This is a fork of https://github.com/tnxa/mosa

+New features
+- video and (multi axis) funscript playback
+  - best go to "Videoscript" page (via burger menu at left top)
+  - choose file from dropdown list
+  - currently, for adding own videos, you need to run the software locally
+  - put videos and scripts in the static/video folder
+  - add static/video/videos.txt listing video files
+- very simple funscript editing/authoring
+  - keys 1-9 to input position at current time in video
+  - 0 to delete events from 1000ms in the past up to 500ms in the future, then skip back 3000ms ("quick fix")
+  - change playback speed
+  - download and save script when done
+- "moving pauses" feature adding slow movement in case L0 is inactive in the funscript for some seconds
+- new random movement features
+  - speed adjustment in random movement
+  - new "Doubles sines" random movement

+## Upstream readme

 mosa is a tool you can use to send [t-code][t-code-spec] to a compatible device over serial using the [web serial API][webserial].

 In Google Chrome, you should be able to connect a device which accepts [t-code][t-code-spec] and then use web controls to send commands in a visual/intuitive way.